nirmata/ecs-resource-check-demo/README.md

 - [Governance of Existing Catalogue](cicd/README.md) `cicd`

-**TODO** Add Scheduled Lambda function to do the passive catalogue scanning
+**TODO** Add Scheduled Lambda function to do the passive catalog scanning